libin/google-ajax-translation/README.txt

 === Google AJAX Translation ===
 Tags: google, ajax, translate, translation, language
-Contributors: Libin Pan
+Contributors: Libin Pan and Michael Klein
 Requires at least: 1.5
 Tested up to: 2.6
-Stable tag: 0.2.0
+Stable tag: 0.3.1

 This plugin enables Google AJAX Language API on your blog, so your blog readers can easily translate your blog posts or comments into other languages.